travellingsky/blog/content/riviera-maya-mexico.md

 <center> <div style=”width:40%”><img src="/uploads/Tulum between the trees.jpg" alt="Tulum Trees"  style="width: 45%" /><figcaption> Tulum </figcaption> <img src="/uploads/Tulum Lizard.jpg" alt="Tulum Lizard"  style="width: 45%" /><figcaption> Tulum </figcaption></div></center>

 <center> <div style=”width:40%”><img src="/uploads/Tulum Ocean View.jpg" alt="Tulum Ocean View"  style="width: 45%" /><figcaption> Tulum Ocean View </figcaption> <img src="/uploads/TulumSideView.jpg" alt="TulumSideView"  style="width: 45%" /><figcaption> Tulum Side View</figcaption></div></center>

+After spending so much time in a beautiful resort, who would have thought there was more beauty to see.
+Well I was wrong.
+A short bus ride away is Tulum.
+With ancient ruins and so much to learn about the history, it was a lovely experience.
+Only problem was it was way too hot, so we left a little earlier than I had hoped, but it was still a beautiful place.
+If you walk to the edge of the ruins, you will see the beautiful view over the ocean between the trees.
+The views were remarkable, and there were so many people there.
+Definitely a must see if you’re in that area.

+Outside of Tulum, are many little vendors selling hand crafted items, as well as performers performing little shows for the shoppers.
+The performers were kind of scary looking with masks and there makeup but the kids loved it.

+## Shopping

+{{< load_photoswipe >}}

+{{< gallery >}}

+{{< figure src="/uploads/Masks.jpg" caption="5th Avenue Shopping">}}

+{{< figure src="/uploads/5th Avenue.jpg" caption="5th Avenue Shopping">}}

+{{< figure src="/uploads/ChichenItza.jpg" caption="5th Avenue Shopping">}}

+{{< /gallery >}}

+For all females and some males, shopping is a must, even if you don’t plan to buy anything.
+I usually don’t buy anything outside of USA (I think everything is usually ridiculously priced), but I still like to go out and check out what a city has to offer.

+Well Riviera Maya has a beautiful market place on 5th Avenue, with lots of places to eat and a strip fill of clothing to souvenir shops.
+It was a nice half day excursion out of the resort.
+We did end up buying some souvenirs though.

+This is a brief summary of our time in Riviera Maya, it was a wonderful trip.
+We loved it.